lankydan/corda-extendable-flows/corda-extendable-flows.md

 ### Writing a base Flow to allow extension

 Writing a CorDapp in a way that allows it to be easily extended will likely require a reasonable amount of thought.
-It largely depends on what you are trying to achieve.
-Providing a way for developers to extend your CorDapp so that they can send data to external systems or add their own logging should pose no problems.
-On the other hand, allowing the contents of a transaction to be altered or who it is sent to will require more thought to ensure that your CorDapp is not misused.
+It largely depends on what a CorDapp maintainer is trying to achieve.
+Providing a way for developers to extend a CorDapp so that they can send data to external systems or add their own logging should pose no problems.
+On the other hand, allowing the contents of a transaction to be altered or who it is sent to will require more thought to ensure that a CorDapp is not misused.
 This is a subject I hope to explore a bit further in future posts.

 For the purpose of this post, we will look at the simpler option.
 Let's jump right in since there has a been a whole lot of text so far and no code.
 Below is the `SendMessageFlow` that will act as the "base" Flow that will be extended in a later section:
 ```kotlin